edgio-docs/edgio-docs/src/pages/guides/contributing.md

 We recommend the following process for submitting a change:

-1. Fork the {{ PRODUCT_NAME }} documentation repository on GitHub.
-2. Clone the repo and make sure you can run the documentation site locally.
+1. Clone the repo and make sure you can run the documentation site locally.
-3. Make your amazing edit — even a typo fix is an amazing edit!
+2. Make your amazing edit — even a typo fix is an amazing edit!
-4. Commit and push your change back to your fork on GitHub.
+3. Commit and push your change branch to the origin repository.
 5. Submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) back to the {{ PRODUCT_NAME }} documentation repository (to the `main` branch).

 <Callout type="info">